Lynx (Rheinmetall armoured fighting vehicle): Future operators

-In 2023, Rheinmetall submitted the Lynx KF41 for the Tracked Infantry Fighting Vehicle - MLI program.
-The Lynx will go up against the ASCOD proposed by General Dynamics and the AS21 Redback proposed by Hanwha.
-Under the contract for the supply of armored infantry fighting vehicles, the first batches of vehicles will be imported, followed by the transfer of technology to the Romanian defense industry and, subsequently, the production of armored vehicles in Romania.
-This program will have two phases.
-The first phase will involve the purchase of 246 IFVs, including training simulators.
-The second phase envisages the procurement of 52 more IFVs for strategic and operational stock, starting after 2031 for a total of 298.
+In 2023, Rheinmetall submitted the Lynx KF41 for the Tracked Infantry Fighting Vehicle - MLI programme.
+The Lynx competed with the ASCOD 2 proposed by General Dynamics and the AS21 Redback proposed by Hanwha.
+This programme was planned in two phases: a first involving the purchase of 246 IFV, including training simulators, and a second which envisioned the procurement of 52 more IFV after 2031 for a total of 298.

 After acquiring the majority stake of the Automecanica Mediaș truck build-on and trailer manufacturer in February 2024, Rheinmetall announced the intention of producing the Lynx armoured fighting vehicles as well as the HX trucks in Romania.

 In November 2025, it was announced that Romania would acquire 298 Lynx from Rheinmetall with partial local production occurring.
+The contract for 298 Lynx vehicles and derivatives funded through the SAFE programme was signed the 29 May 2026, worth €3.337 billion (without VAT).
+The production will be carried out locally by Rheinmetall Automecanica.
+The following configurations will be included: